Fantasy Boys (group): 2023–present: Formation through Fantasy Boys, debut, K-Soul's departure, and lawsuit

 Fantasy Boys was formed through MBC TV's reality competition show Fantasy Boys, which aired from March 30 to June 8, 2023.
 The show brought 55 contestants from around the world, primarily in South Korea, China, Hong Kong, Taiwan, Japan, Thailand, and the United States, to compete and to debut in a multinational boy group.
 Out of 55 contestants, only the top twelve would make the final lineup.
 All members were announced on the finale episode, which was broadcast live on June 8, 2023.
 On August 14, 2023, it was announced that the group would be debuting in September.
 On August 23, it was announced that Fantasy Boys will debut as an 11-member group without Yu Jun-won due to disagreement between his parents and the agency.
 On September 16, Fantasy Boys performed "One Shot" from their debut EP on Show!
 Music Core.
 Fantasy Boys released their debut EP New Tomorrow on September 21, 2023.
 They held a media showcase at Blue Square Mastercard in the same day.
 On the next day, the group made their debut stage on the Music Bank.

 on November 16, the group promoted the song "Potential", which will be featured on their upcoming second EP of the same name on M Countdown.
 The EP was released on November 23, along with the music videos for the lead track of the same name and "Get It On".

 Kang Min-seo and Lee Han-bin participated in JTBC's reality competition show Project 7.
 Hong Sung-min, Hikari, and Ling Qi participated in IQIYI's reality competition show Starlight Boys.
 On December 20, Kang Min-seo and Lee Han-bin were eliminated in the third elimination round in episode 11, finished in 22nd and 23rd place respectively.
 On December 21, Hikari was eliminated in the second elimination round in episode 9 and ranked 19th in the show.
 On December 28, Hong Sung-min and Ling Qi were eliminated in the final round in episode 10.

 On January 25, 2025, it was announced via fan café post that K-Soul will no longer be part of Fantasy Boys with his ongoing 15 month hiatus.
 K-Soul confirmed he found out by the post and left Pocketdol too.
 Thus making the group ten members going forward.

+On November 19, 2025, it was reported that members Hikaru, Lee Hanbin, Hong Sungmin, Kang Minseo, Kim Gyurae, & Kaedan have all sued PocketDol due to suspend the validity of their contracts to a variety of issues with payment, the agency's financial and operational problems, and a breakdown of trust due to non-fulfillment of contractual obligations.

+On April 21, 2026, Kang Minseo, Lee Hanbin, Hikaru, Hong Sungmin, Kim Gyurae, and Kaedan were granted to be free from PocketDol.
+PocketDol Studios and Phunky Studios later announced they would file for an appeal.
+On May 14, 2026, the label’s appeal got rejected, granting the members to fulfill independent activities.